blockstrap/framework/docs/en/framework/modules/blockchains/README.md

 #### `blockchains.empty`(private_key, to_address, chain, callback) <a name="blockchains_empty" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

 This function checks the balance belonging to the provided `private_key` and then sends all of the funds (minus the default network fee) to the required `to_address`.
+The `chain` variable is also required and the `callback` function is initiated if provided.

 <a href="#docs_home"><small>- back to top</small></a>